opencog/learn/Theory-Notes.md

 is "Bayesian": the corpus consists of the likely samples, and the unlikely ones are never there, never occur.
 They are, in some respects, given a uniform distribution.
-In the percolation example above, an NN trained on a cave system would assign equal probaility of finding the "hidden passage" everywhere; the hidden passage could be anywhere in the cave system; we don't know where.
+In the percolation example above, an NN trained on a cave system would assign equal probability of finding the "hidden passage" everywhere; the hidden passage could be anywhere in the cave system; we don't know where.
 It is(?) (should be?) given equiprobability.